BestTimesToVisit.com Logo

 money

-Embrace the 'Vipps' app!
-It's the go-to for splitting bills with friends, paying for market purchases, or even sending money to a new acquaintance.
-Most Norwegians use it, and it makes settling up incredibly easy, saving you from fumbling with cash or complex bank transfers.
+Embrace the 'Vipps' app for easy payments.
+It's the go-to for splitting bills with friends, paying for market purchases, or even sending money to a new acquaintance – everyone uses it, so don't be shy about asking to use it yourself!

 transport

 Get an Oslo Pass for unlimited public transport and free entry to many museums.
-It's a fantastic deal if you plan on exploring multiple attractions like the Viking Ship Museum or the Munch Museum.
-The trams and buses are super efficient, and the pass covers the ferry to Bygdøy peninsula too.
+It's a fantastic way to save money if you plan on exploring multiple attractions and using the trams, buses, and ferries frequently.

 food